hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 Requires at least:
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.3
+Stable tag: 1.3.1
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Animated shrinking header, responsive shrinking logo, custom breakpoints and off-canvas navigation – navigation solution for block themes.

 == Description ==

+Plugin "Dynamic Header & Navigation for Block Themes": Animated shrinking header, responsive shrinking logo, custom breakpoints and off-canvas navigation – navigation solution for block themes.

+Options:

 * Set height for header
 * Set height for shrinking header
 * Set Logo shrinking factor
-* Set shrinked Logo left
+* Set shrinked Logo left (added in Version 1.3)
 * Set Animation duration (seconds) for shrinking header
 * Option to set a breakpoint for navigation (added in Version 1.1)
 * Option to set Off-Canvas (added in Version 1.2)
+* Option for Option for the speed of the Off-Canvas fade-in (added in Version 1.3.1)

 Dynamic Header & Navigation for Block Themes (Previous name of the plugin: Shrinking Logo Sticky Header) is a lightweight WordPress plugin developed specifically as a navigation solution for most Block Themes.
 It adds a modern sticky header with smooth, animated shrinking effects for both the header and the site logo.